 ✔️ Cryptography has been used by governments and organizations to encrypt and decrypt messages, and it has traditionally been an important part of warfare.

+Cryptography is the practice of keeping information secret.
 It is a compound of two Greek words, kryptos and graphein.
 Kryptos means hidden and graphein means writing or drawing.
 So you draw or write hidden messages.

 Cryptography is used to give only the sender and receiver the necessary keys and encryption so that no one can listen in.

 The asymmetric variant is most common in cryptocurrency.
 This involves a public and private key.
-The public key can be known to everyone, the private key is only in the possession of one person because it gives access to the coins themselves.
+The public key can be known to anyone, the private key is only in the possession of one person because it gives access to the coins themselves.
 Whoever has the private key can spend these coins.

 The Kama Sutra also contains cryptography.

-One of the most infamous stories about cryptography comes from the Babington Betrayal.
+One of the most infamous stories about cryptography comes from the Babington betrayal.
 Babington's cryptography was broken by Phelippes.
 This contained the plot of Queen of Scots, Mary, against Queen Elizabeth 1 to assassinate her.
 She was therefore convicted of high treason.

 The secrecy of Louis 14 was not broken for a long time.